menu

 Windsor is a very small borough located in the state of Pennsylvania.
 With a population of 1,348 people and just one neighborhood, Windsor is the 751st largest community in Pennsylvania.
-Windsor has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Windsor was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Windsor is a blue-collar town, with 42.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Windsor is generally considered to be a blue-collar town.
+42.93% of the Windsor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Windsor is a borough of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Windsor who work in sales jobs (13.22%), office and administrative support (11.41%), and food service (4.89%).

 Also of interest is that Windsor has more people living here who work in computers and math than 95% of the places in the US.